jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 ![swapDB](../media/swapDB.png)

-SwapDb is the function that Minerva calls when a user wants to change what database they are currently connecting to and pulling information from.
+`SwapDb` is the function that Minerva calls when a user wants to change what database they are currently connecting to and pulling information from.

-we start with a global DB_LOADED, SCHEMA which allows the function to access the information stored in those variables that are outside the function.
+we start with a `global DB_LOADED, SCHEMA` which allows the function to access the information stored in those variables that are outside the function.
 We then check what database is currently loaded and, with there only being two databases to pick from, swap the database information currently in the variable with the other database information.
-We also make sure to chang ethis information for our API's as without that we would end up with incorrect translated SQL code or trying to search for tables that do not exist.
+We also make sure to chang ethis information for our api's as without that we would end up with incorrect translated sql code or trying to search for tables that do not exist.

 **Additional Functionality**

-At the bottom of the text_to_sql_api.py there is code present that is only ran if the actual file itself is run in the command prompt alongside arguments.
+At the bottom of the `text_to_sql_api.py` there is code present that is only ran if the actual file itself is run in the command prompt alongside arguments.

 ![Additional code](../media/additional_code.png)

-Going through the code presented above it starts with setting up the database which goes thorugh everything mention in the setupDB section above before moving on to the if statement.
+Going through the code presented above it starts with setting up the database which goes thorugh everything mention in the `setupDB` section above before moving on to the if statement.

-The if statment is there to determine what database and schema shouold be loaded and this is based on whether the argument entered in with the file was "medical" or "financial" and loads the corresponding database.
+The if statment is there to determine what database and schema shouold be loaded and this is based on whether the argument entered in with the file was *"medical"* or *"financial"* and loads the corresponding database.

 It then prints the loaded database to the command line before asking the user for a prompt.
 The prompt in this case is a natural language questions that can then be turned into sql code and sent to the database to return some information present in it.
-An example prompt for the medical database would be "how many pateints are under the age of 40?".
+An example prompt for the medical database would be *"how many pateints are under the age of 40?"*.

-Once it has received the prompt it then sends the prompt to the text-to-sql model using the toSQL() function that will be gone into more detail in the next section.
+Once it has received the prompt it then sends the prompt to the text-to-sql model using the `toSQL()` function that will be gone into more detail in the next section.
 The prompt and the translated prompt are printed to the command line before the translated prompt is sent to the database and all information returned is printed.

-The swapDB() function is then ran and similarly to what previously happened it asks the user for a prompt and returns the datbase information.
+The `swapDB()` function is then ran and similarly to what previously happened it asks the user for a prompt and returns the datbase information.

 This section of the text_to_sql_api.py file was mainly used for when we were testing the file to ensure it was fully functional before we had combined it with Minerva.

 #### Text-to-SQL API
-In order for the text-to-sql API to work the api has to be given a series of information in the "headers" and "data" field.
+In order for the text-to-sql api to work the api has to be given a series of information in the *"headers"* and *"data"* field.

 ![Headers and data](../media/headers_and_data.png)

 From the above image you can see what information is needed in each section.
-The data that is unique to each user is left blank while the "type" field is hardcoded to be mysql as we designed minerva to be combatable with mysql databases.
-The fields that are left blank are filled in during setupDB() with the information found in the "config.env" file.
+The data that is unique to each user is left blank while the *"type"* field is hardcoded to be mysql as we designed minerva to be combatable with mysql databases.
+This field can be changed to other database languages that the model supports.
+The fields that are left blank are filled in during `setupDB()` with the information found in the *"config.env"* file.

-Once all the necessary data has been placed into the necessary fields the toSQL() function, more specifically the text-to-sql API, is now functional and will reutrn the trsanslated prompt as opposed to errors.
+Once all the necessary data has been placed into the necessary fields the `toSQL()` function, more specifically the text-to-sql api, is now functional and will reutrn the trsanslated prompt as opposed to errors.

 ![toSQL](../media/toSQL.png)

-Since the text_to_sql_api.py file is made of many functions that can be called outside of the file itself it allows Minerva to very easily pass in the user query as the function argument "prompt".
+Since the text_to_sql_api.py file is made of many functions that can be called outside of the file itself it allows Minerva to very easily pass in the user query as the function argument *"prompt"*.

-From the above screenshot of the toSQL() function we can see how it operates.
+From the above screenshot of the `toSQL()` function we can see how it operates.
 The first thing that happens is that the prompt entered when Minerva calls the function is added to the data field before a get request is sent to the text-to-sql model.

 The get request consists of 3 fields, the first one is the website that hosts the text-to-sql model, the second is the header that sends all the information in the header to the model and the third is similar put passes in all the information in the data field.
 The get requests response is placed into the response variable before we then go about manipulating the returned response so we are just left with the translated statement.

-The first thing that we do after sending the get request is make sure the response is the text version and not any code or metadata version that it could be. we then use the split() command to break up the output into seperate sections before picking the one that only has the translated sql query.
+The first thing that we do after sending the get request is make sure the response is the text version and not any code or metadata version that it could be. we then use the `split()` command to break up the output into seperate sections before picking the one that only has the translated sql query.
 Finally we do some replacing of new line characters (\n) so there is no unecessary characters in the query being sent to the database.

-Once all the modifications have been made to the returned query we then return a package containing the response and the DB_LOADED to where the toSQL() function was called from.
+Once all the modifications have been made to the returned query we then return a package containing the response and the `DB_LOADED` to where the `toSQL()` function was called from.

 #### MYSQL API

-Similarly to the Text-to-SQL api with its "headers" and "data", the mysql api needs the config field in order to let the database know that the get request is valid and allowed to access the information.
+Similarly to the Text-to-SQL api with its *"headers"*and *"data"*, the mysql api needs the config field in order to let the database know that the get request is valid and allowed to access the information.
 Below you can see the config field and all the information that it needs along side explanations of the data.

 ![Config field](../media/config.png)